iqb-berlin/testcenter/README.md

 Following the instructions below, you will install the web-application "IQB-Testcenter" on your server.
 You will get handy commands to start and stop the services.

 ## Application structure
-The source code and therefore the application is separated in four modules:
+The source code and therefore the application is separated in three submodules:
 * Frontend: Angular based components to be loaded into the browser as single page application.
 You find the source code repository [here](https://github.com/iqb-berlin/testcenter-frontend).
 * Backend php+database: Php based components to handle most of the requests from frontend; connects to the database; source code ist published [here](https://github.com/iqb-berlin/testcenter-backend), the API is documented [here](https://iqb-berlin.github.io/testcenter-backend/api/)
 * Backend node.js: Additional server component to implement one special feature "test operator's monitor"